Buses In Thailand. Traveling by bus in Thailand

 So, buses depart and arrive at the bus station in the cities of Thailand.
 Along the way they pick up or drop passengers, making stops at designated areas or at other bus stations.
 In order to get on a passing bus, you must purchase a ticket at the bus station and get information about the place and time of bus stop, because passing vehicles may not even stop at the bus station and picks up passengers at bus stops along the route.
 Sometimes you can take the bus without a ticket in advance (but not at the bus station there for such a "dowry" drivers watch), but you need to know the schedule and route.

 Tickets can be purchased in advance or directly before travel, at bus stations or at ticket offices in the city (such cash is referred to as Boh Koh Soh), often available in local tourist agencies (with a small markup), along with the tourist buses.
 Tickets for the VIP-class is recommended to purchase in advance.
 Sometimes travel agencies complement the purchased ticket to their Shuttle from the hotel to the bus station which is very convenient but of course not free.
 And sometimes instead of the regular bus slip a more expensive ticket for the tourist bus.
 So the best option is to purchase at bus stations.
 Here it is necessary to warn that is often visited by tourists cities the staff at the bus stations tolerably well speaks English, but in small provincial towns will have to explain with gestures and write the destination and time on the paper.

 There are five classes of buses, among which the most popular and easy-to - VIP, first class (1st class), second class (2nd class).

 VIP – the most expensive, comfortable and fast.
 Air-conditioned, the degree of comfort is not different from tourism.
 Toilet on Board.
 Almost make stops along the way.

-First class (1st class) is cheaper than VIP, air-conditioned, with a toilet on Board, but go slower and make more stops along the way.
+First class (1st class) – cheaper than the VIP, air-conditioned, with a toilet on Board, but go slower and make more stops along the way.